Check Your Rolex

 Investors will often include fundamental data in their trading strategy and execution plan, knowing that the performance of the business behind the stock they own can have an impact on how the stock moves over time.
 Such an impact is not usually very quick (unless it’s earnings season), and as a result, investors know that their timeframe must be long enough to allow their fundamental thesis to pan out.

 I’m a trader, and to me, short-term price action is more about supply and demand than the fundamentals of a company whose stock I’m trading.
-Business doesn’t usually pick up or fall off overnight….it takes many weeks and months and years.
+Business doesn’t usually pick up or fall off overnight…it takes many weeks and months and years.
 My trading timeframe ranges between several hours up to a couple of weeks.
 This normally excludes almost any fundamental impact on the stocks, because I’m swing trading the supply and demand shifts.

 So whether you’re just starting out in the market and selecting a trading style that suits your needs, or if you’re already a trader or investor who is evaluating what to do next, be sure to examine your operating timeframe.
 If you have long-term ideas based on company-specific data, your investment timeframe should allow your fundamental ideas to prove themselves.
 On the other hand, if you’re looking to compound your money quickly and eliminate as much risk as possible, then a swing trading strategy may be better for you.
 The most important thing is to know your timeframe before you put cash to work, because only then will you be able to fairly evaluate if your stock should be kept or sold.